Create your personalized Symptom Checklist.

 Tips for Your Appointment

-The following videos will help you learn about the symptoms of depression (MDD) and how to talk to your healthcare provider.
-But first, watch the 2-minute video below for important tips from a healthcare provider/patient, then view the patient dialogue videos below.
+The following videos will help you learn about the symptoms of depression (MDD) and how to talk to your healthcare professional.
+But first, watch the 2‑minute video below for important tips from a healthcare professional/patient, then view the patient dialogue videos below.

 Your Story Is Important